 Mr T Neville holds the position of Chief Operating Officer at the University of Northampton and is a Director of UNO Buses (Northampton) Limited.
-The University validates the degree programmes offered by the College, the College contracts bus services from UNO.
-The amount owed to the University at the year-end was £nil (2019: £nil).
-Transactions in the year to 31st July 2020 were sales of £nil (2019: £3k) and purchases of £149k (2019: £190k).
-The amount owed to the UNO at the year-end was £nil (2019: £nil).
-Transactions in the year to 31st July 2020 were sales of £nil (2019: £nil) and purchases of £nil (2019: £10k).
+The University validates the degree programmes offered by the College.
+The amount owed to the University at the year-end was £nil (2020: £nil).
+Transactions in the year to 31^{st} July 2021 were sales of £nil (2020: £nil) and purchases of £165k (2020: £149k).

-The total expenses paid to or on behalf of the Governors during the year was £242; 2 governors (2019: £400; 1 governor).
+The total expenses paid to or on behalf of the Governors during the year was £nil; nil governors (2020: £242; 2 governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings and charity events in their official capacity.
-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2019: None).
+No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2020: None).

-Transactions with the funding bodies and the Office for Students and The Oxford Partnership LLC and other non-controlling interests are detailed in notes 2, 14, 17, 18 and 25.
+Transactions with the funding bodies and the Office for Students and other non-controlling interests are detailed in notes 2, 3, 9, 14, 17 and 18.